simsendx/SEQUIFOX/README.md

 additional flag.
 To run the fgbio workflow, run the pipeline with `--mode fgbio`.

 > [!WARNING]
-> If running fgbio mode, the reference fasta will be indexed every time, which can take ~1 hour if using the entire human genome.
+> If running fgbio mode, the reference fasta will be indexed unless an existing index is provided.
+Indexing can take >1 hour for the entire human genome.
-> This will be updated in the future!
+> If you have already generated a bwa index for the same reference, for example after running the pipeline once, you can supply
+> the path to the directory containing index files with `--bwa_index`.

 ### Annotation